 Tax-free savings in an ISA could mean you hit your savings targets sooner than you thought

-There are three types of ISA – cash ISAs (which can have a fixed or a variable interest rate), stocks and shares ISAs and innovative finance ISAs.
+There are four types of ISA - cash ISAs (which have a fixed or a variable interest rate), stocks and shares ISAs, innovative finance ISAs and Lifetime ISAs.

 Cash ISA - Cash ISAs are available as variable rate accounts or fixed rate accounts.
 The interest rate on a variable rate cash ISA can go up and down over time whilst fixed rate cash ISA interest rates are guaranteed not to change for a fixed period.

 Stocks and Shares ISA - With a stocks and shares ISA you won’t pay UK Income Tax or Capital Gains Tax on any gains you may make.
 But it’s important to remember you may also not get all your money back, as you’ll be investing in stocks and shares and the value of these can go up or down.

 Lifetime ISA - The Lifetime ISA is a tax-free savings or investment account to help 18 to 39 year olds buy their first home or save for retirement.
 Save up to £4,000 each year, and receive a government bonus of 25% - that’s a bonus of up to £1,000 a year.
 Conditions apply when withdrawing funds from a lifetime ISA.